dominicmeroux/OpenXC-Trace-File-Utilities/README.md

 # MSD-File-Newline-Delimiter

-Removes the null escape character and adds a newline delimiter
+Removes the null escape character and adds a newline delimiter.
+This program is designed for OpenXC trace files written to an SD card with a null delimiter (e.g. as opposed to trace files recorded by the Enabler app, which adds a newline delimiter).

 # OpenXC_trace_to_csv